-Beach Cities Health District (BCHD) is in the planning phase of renovating and enhancing its 11-acre campus in Redondo Beach.
-Preliminary plans call for developing onsite Residential Care Facilities for the Elderly (RCFE), replacing acres of asphalt with useable green/open space, refurbishing the aging hospital building and creating a true hub of well-being for residents of the Beach Cities to enjoy.
+Beach Cities Health District (BCHD) is in the planning phase of enhancing and redeveloping its 11-acre campus in Redondo Beach.
+Preliminary plans call for building onsite Residential Care Facilities for the Elderly (RCFE), refurbishing the aging hospital building, replacing acres of asphalt with useable green/open space and creating a true hub of well-being for residents of the Beach Cities to enjoy.

 What are the community benefits of the Healthy Living Campus project?

 In addition to providing much-needed residential care options for aging residents who want to remain in the Beach Cities and creating a sustainable funding source for critical preventive health programs and services, the Healthy Living Campus has a host of features designed specifically to benefit the community at large, including:

 - An outdoor amphitheater/gathering space for community use